yaml/yamlscript/www/src/index.md

 ----

-You can use YAMLScript as a regular YAML loader module in a programming language like Python:
+You can use YAMLScript as a regular YAML loader library in a programming language like Python:

 ```python
 {% include "../main/sample/www/example.py" %}